pomerium/documentation/content/docs/core/configuration.md

 Both configuration file keys and environment variables are case sensitive.

 Configuration file keys are always lowercase.
-Environmental variables are identical to configuration file keys, except they are always uppercase.
+Environment variables are identical to configuration file keys, except they are always uppercase.

 See the [Reference](/docs/reference) page for a comprehensive list of Pomerium's configuration settings.

 ## All-in-One and Split-Service modes

-You can configure Pomerium using either All-in-One mode or Split Service mode.
+You can configure Pomerium using either All-in-One mode or Split-Service mode.

 ### All-in-One mode

-All-in-One mode means all of Pomerium's configuration settings are set in a single configuration file.
+All-in-One mode means a single Pomerium process runs all of the [four logical services](/docs/internals/architecture#component-level).
 You can use All-in-One mode when running Pomerium:

 - As a single system service or container, or
 - In a distributed environment where there are multiple processes that each handle separate [Pomerium services](/docs/internals/architecture#component-level).